Latest News

 MPs back major reforms to energy bill support - MPs on the Energy Security and Net Zero Committee have backed a series of reforms to make the energy system… Continue reading "MPs back major reforms to energy bill support"

-Household energy debt surges to £4.43billion - New Ofgem figures reveal that household energy debt has soared to £4.43 billion in Q2 2025 – more than triple… Continue reading "Household energy debt surges to £4.43billion"
+Household energy debt surges further to £4.43billion - New Ofgem figures reveal that household energy debt has soared to £4.43 billion in Q2 2025 – more than triple… Continue reading "Household energy debt surges further to £4.43billion"

 Fuel poverty statistics show 12m UK households struggling with energy costs - The number of UK households struggling with the cost of their energy bills has hit 12.1 million as campaigners warn… Continue reading "Fuel poverty statistics show 12m UK households struggling with energy costs"